-Parameter :20 - Reverse VAR Trip Time.
-This parameter represents the time, in seconds, required to trip the reverse VAR faults (fault codes 604 and 704).
-This protective fault is defined as 0.4 Per Unit or greater leading KVARs.
-Entering a longer time will allow for compensation of added loads.
-The system settle time for added loads depends on the size of the added load.
-See also parameter :21.
-This parameter was added on regulator part numbers 155-xxxx and newer.
-This feature is intended to operate like an ANSI 40 protective relay.
+Parameter: 20 - Reverse VAR Trip Time This parameter represents the time, in seconds, required in order to trip the reverse VAR faults.
+The fault codes are code 604 and code 704.
+This protective fault is defined as "0.4 Per Unit" or greater leading KVARs.
+Entering a longer time will allow time to compensate for added loads.
+The settle time for the system will depend on the size of the added load.
+Refer to parameter: 21.
+This parameter was added for regulators with the part number 155-xxxx and newer.
+This feature is intended to operate similar to an ANSI 40 protective relay.

-Parameter :21 - Reverse VAR Fault Selection.
-This parameter configures the digital voltage regulator's action when subjected to a reverse VAR condition.
-This fault may be configured to be a shutdown fault, an alarm fault, or to be disabled (no fault).
-When parameter :21 is set to 0, detection of the reverse VAR fault is disabled.
+Parameter: 21 - Reverse VAR Fault Selection This parameter configures the response of the digital voltage regulator when the DVR is exposed to a reverse VAR condition.
+This fault may be configured to be disabled (no fault), to be a shutdown fault or an alarm fault.
+When parameter :21 is set to 0 (zero), detection of the reverse VAR fault is disabled.
 This disables fault code 604 and fault code 704.
-When parameter :21 is set to 1, the fault is treated as an alarm fault.
-This enables the fault code 604, while disabling the fault code 704.
-When parameter :21 is set to 2, the fault is treated as a shutdown fault.
-This enables the fault code 704, while disabling the fault code 604.
-See also fault code 604 and fault code 704.
-This parameter was added on part numbers 155-xxxx and newer.
+When parameter: 21 is set to 1, the fault is treated as an alarm fault.
+If parameter :21 is set to 1, then fault code 604 will be enabled and fault code 704 will be disabled.
+If parameter :21 is set to 2, the fault is treated as a shutdown fault.
+If parameter :21 is set to 2. then fault code 704 will be enabled and fault code 604 will be disabled.
+Refer to fault code 604 and fault code 704.
+This parameter was added for regulators with the part number 155-xxxx and newer.

-Parameter :22 - Droop/CCC Select.
-This parameter is used to select between voltage regulation/droop and cross current compensation (CCC) modes when operating in voltage control mode.
-When CCC mode is selected, parameters :52, :53, :54, :56, :57, and :58 are disabled as well as the reverse power fault code 705 and reverse VAR fault codes 604 and 704.
-This parameter has no effect on the KVAR or PF modes of operation and is ignored when terminal 41 is closed to terminal 50, thus enabling the optional KVAR or PF regulation mode.
-This parameter was added on regulator part numbers 155-xxxx and newer.
+Parameter: 22 - Droop/CCC Select This parameter is used to select between voltage regulation, voltage droop and cross current compensation (CCC) modes when operating in voltage control mode.
+When CCC mode is selected, parameters: 52,:53,:54,:56,:57, and:58 are disabled as well as the reverse power fault code 705 and reverse VAR fault codes 604 and 704.
+This parameter has no effect on the KVAR or PF modes of operation.
+This parameter is ignored when terminal 41 is closed to terminal 50 that enables the optional KVAR or PF regulation mode.
+This parameter was added for regulators with the part number 155-xxxx and newer.

-Parameter :30 - Droop Percentage.
-See System Operation, "Reactive Voltage Droop Function".
-See also System Operation, "Cross Current Compensation".
-This parameter defines generator output voltage droop, in percent, at rated generator reactive current.
-The parameter is effective only when in voltage droop mode (see parameter :22).
-Generator rated current is defined by parameter :04 and parameter :05.
-Either voltage gain or voltage droop may be used but both should not be used simultaneously.
+Parameter: 30 - Droop Percentage Refer to System Operation, "Reactive Voltage Droop Function".
+Refer to System Operation, "Cross Current Compensation".
+This parameter defines generator output voltage droop, in percent, at the rated generator reactive current.
+This parameter is effective only when in voltage droop mode.
+Refer to parameter :22).
+The rated current for the generator is defined by parameter :04 and parameter :05.
+Either voltage gain or voltage droop may be used, but both parameters must not be used simultaneously.
 One or both of these parameters should always be zero.
-This parameter has no effect on the KVAR or PF modes of operation and is ignored when terminal 41 is closed to terminal 50. which enables the optional KVAR or PF regulation mode.
-This feature requires the presence of a droop current transformer.
-Note that with leading reactive current, the voltage will rise rather than droop.
+This parameter has no effect on the KVAR or PF modes of operation.
+This parameter is ignored when terminal 41 is closed to terminal 50 that enables the optional KVAR or PF regulation mode.
+This feature requires the use of a droop current transformer.
+Service personnel must remember that a leading reactive current will cause the voltage to rise rather than to droop.

-Parameters :31 through :38 apply only to the digital voltage regulators with the optional KVAR/PF and reverse power functions.
+Parameters: 31 through: 38 apply only to the digital voltage regulators with the optional KVAR, PF and reverse power functions.
 All the features require the presence of a droop current transformer.
 Several notes for this option are listed below.